towerofpower256/davidmac.pro/src/posts/2021-01-22-approval-activity/index.md

 ---
-title: "Better SN Approvals #1 - The Correct Activity Stream"
+title: "Better SN Approvals #1 - The Activity Stream"
 description: ServiceNow approvals are incredibly useful, but they do have some rough edges out-of-the-box, such as the activity stream on approval pages missing information.
 image: featured.jpg
 imageThumbnail: featured-thumbnail.jpg